The three-body problem

 end

-This function will allow us to decompose the variables from the solution sol into several vectors, where the coordinates x and y will be collected.
+This function will allow us to decompose the variables from the solution. sol into several vectors where the coordinates will be collected x and y.

 x_values, y_values = get_values(sol);

-Let's create some more variables that will contain the position of each body at the end of the simulation.
+Let's create a few more variables that will contain the position of each body at the end of the simulation.

 x1_end = x_values[1][end]; y1_end = y_values[1][end];